Some video games feature a Boss Rush

 - The Mega Man 2 fan game Rockman 2 Neta, which allows you to fight the 8 Robot Masters of said game all at once.

-- The Super Mario World ROM hack Brutal Mario/Super Kituku World by Carol
+- The Super Mario World ROM hack Brutal Mario/Super Kituku World by Carol, when it's not a straight-up platformer.

 - Most of the later Ys games have a "time attack" mode where you fight all the game's bosses one after another.